blogbootcamp/custom-post-list-order/readme.txt

 = Can I set different sorting conditions for each page? =

 Currently, only uniform sorting conditions are supported.

+= The article list is not displayed after setting "Order by Page Views"? =

+This plugin starts getting page views data after installed and activated.
+So, it takes some time before the article list to be displayed in page view order.
+Please wait a few hours.

 == Installation ==